whynotstem/IntrotoPython/README.md

 # WORKINPROGRESS!

-MAIN SOURCE AND INSPIRATION AND APPRECIATION (To all the shoulders of giants we stand on): https://github.com/jackfrued/Python-100-Days/
+Source, Inspiration, And Appreciationto Jack Freud and all the shoulders of giants we stand on): [g](https://github.com/jackfrued/Python-100-Days/)

 # Intro to Python by WhyNotStem